 The words were uttered with such sincerity that the volunteer rose and allowed Maiku to pass.
 Maiku looked at the man and smiled.
 The activist folded his hands once again and said, "Please don't fall back on your promise."

 A guard remarked, "Even ghosts run away when kicked; just one slap has brought the man to his senses!"

 "The kid will remember the slap all through his life.
 It is not an easy matter to endure Maiku's slap," Quadir said.

-Guard: Today thrash them so severely that they shouldn't dare to come back again.
+Guard: Thrash them so severely today that they shouldn't dare to come back again.

-Quadir: If god wills, they won't come here again.
-But they are indeed fearless, going around without the least thought of their safety.
+Quadir: If God wills, they won't come here again.
+But they are fearless, going around without the least thought of their own safety.

 When Maiku entered the shop, the owner welcomed him.
 "Come, brother Maiku!
 Why did you hold back after slapping the man only once?
 What effect is one slap likely to produce on these people?
-They are accustomed to such treatment; you may beat them black and blue but they don't improve!
-Today tear off the limbs from their bodies, then they will never dare to come this way again."
+They are accustomed to such treatment; you may beat them black and blue, but they don't improve!
+Tear off the limbs from their bodies, then they will never dare to come this way again."